Legal Help Center

 Tuesday 8 a.m. to 3 p.m.

-This clinic offers one-on-one assistance with the paperwork necessary to finish a divorce.
+This clinic offers one-on-one assistance to Self-Represented litigants with the paperwork necessary to finish a divorce.
 This is a very popular clinic with limited space.
-Plan to arrive early in order to secure a spot, as we often cannot accommodate everyone who wants to attend.
+Litigants are assisted by appointment only.

 Note: In order to attend the Clinic you must: